seregazhuk/seregazhuk.github.io_old/_posts/2016-09-28-php-tumblr-downloader-p2.md

 Next we implement `execute` method.
 Now it is very simple, and does nothing useful.
 Now it is used only to check, if our command works fine and recieves an argument.

-Then we need to add our `PhotosCommand` to the console application in the `tumblr-downloader` file:
+Then we need to add our `SaveCommand` to the console application in the `tumblr-downloader` file:

 {% highlight php %}
 #! /usr/bin/env php